All About Visiting Yellowstone in August

 Benefits of Visiting in August

 The biggest benefit of visiting Yellowstone in August is the accessibility of the trails.
-It is a perfect time to strap on your hiking boots and hit the trail, because you can hike so many places this time of year.
-The snow has melted, so you’ll have over 1,000 miles of trail to choose from.
-You can get some ideas from our hand-picked list of best trails in Yellowstone.
+It is a perfect time to strap on the hiking boots now that the snow has melted, giving visitors over 1,000 miles of trail to choose from.
+Preview hike ideas from our hand-picked list of the best trails in Yellowstone.

 Drawbacks of Visiting in August